Similar to how physical health can impact the overall health of a person, a healthy foundation can extend the life of a building.

 Crawl Space Health

-The health of a crawl space can be especially difficult for homeowners to manage because it’s a tight area that isn’t used.
+Being a compact area that isn’t used for much of anything, the health of a crawl space can easily fall by the wayside.
 However, its proximity to the ground, lack of air circulation, and dampness can create the perfect conditions for mold, mildew, wood rot, and pests.
-If these problems occur in your crawl space, you’ll also face problems in the main area of your home.
+If left unsolved, these issues can also cause problems in the main areas of your home.

 Identify crawl space health issues by looking for: